 The band has played with the likes of The Pack A.D., Pointed Sticks, The Aquadolls, T-Rextasy, Old Soul Rebel, Silence Kit, Brass Box, Sleepy Gonzales, and many more.

 Currently, you will find them “behind the scenes” writing new songs, producing their sophomore album and “queering the status quo” of the music industry.

 Strange Breed constantly has individuals of all different backgrounds reaching out and expressing how much they appreciate seeing queer representation in accessible music, and hearing “good, catchy tunes with an actual message”.

-“…The positive atmosphere they created did not, however, disguise the seriousness of the issues addressed in some of their songs — “The C Word,” an homage to consent, and “Gun Control,” a challenge to the hypocrisy of the NRA. (-Written by Hannah Toms for Discorder Magazine” — Read the whole article here)
+“…The positive atmosphere they created did not, however, disguise the seriousness of the issues addressed in some of their songs — “The C Word,” an homage to consent, and “Gun Control,” a challenge to the hypocrisy of the NRA. (-Hannah Toms for Discorder Magazine” — Read the whole article here)

 Strange Breed always takes a moment during each show to ensure that the acknowledgement is made of who’s land they have the privilege of playing music on, and ensures that people know what kind of environment they are entering when they come to a Strange Breed show…